Symptoms of Vitiligo

 There are several systemic disease symptoms (affecting the entire body system), which are at times associated with Vitiligo: 1.
 Underactive thyroid 2.
 Diabetes 3.
 Alopecia Areata (patchy hair loss) 4.
 SLE (Systemic Lupus Erythematosus) 5.
 Pernicious Anemia 6.
 Addison's Disease 7.
 Collagen Diseases 8.
 Grave's Disease

 It may be noted that the sufferers of Vitiligo need not be unduly scared of the above disease conditions, as they should not be regarded as the complications of Vitiligo in every case.
-The most common condition found along with vitiligo includes Underactive thyroid (hypothyroidism) and Alopecia areata (patchy hair loss).
+The most common conditions found along with vitiligo include underactive thyroid (hypothyroidism) and alopecia areata (patchy hair loss).

 Vitiligo with Eczema, Psoriasis, and Lichen Planus